cardano-foundation/blockperf/README.md

 # Your cardano-node's config and logfiles.
 BLOCKPERF_NODE_CONFIG="/opt/cardano/cnode/files/config.json"
 BLOCKPERF_NODE_LOGFILE="/opt/cardano/cnode/logs/node.json"

+# If you are using the new tracing system, the logfile is passed as
+# cardano-tracer logRoot with hostname and node.json file appended:
+# BLOCKPERF_NODE_LOGFILE="/opt/cardano/cnode/logs/$HOSTNAME/node.json"

 # X.509 client certificate, key and signing CA
 BLOCKPERF_CLIENT_CERT="XXX" # path to client certificate